The Body in the Thames

 The Body in the Thames (German: Die Tote aus der Themse) is a 1971 West German thriller film directed by Harald Philipp and starring Uschi Glas, Hansjörg Felmy and Werner Peters.
 It is part of the series of Edgar Wallace adaptations made by Rialto Film.
 It was the last shot in Germany, with two Italian films following before the end of the series.

 The film's sets were designed by the art director Johannes Ott.
 It was shot on location in London and Berlin.

 Synopsis

-After her sister is murdered by a drug gangs, Australian Danny Fergusson arrives in London to find out what happened.
+After her sister is murdered by a drug gang, Australian Danny Fergusson arrives in London to find out what happened.